Inria-Empenn/narps_open_pipelines/docs/pipelines.md

 * `fwhm` : full width at half maximum for the smoothing kernel (in mm) :
 * `tr` : repetition time of the fMRI acquisition (equals 1.0s)

+## Utility functions

+You can find several utility functions in the `narps_open.utils` module.

+- raw_data_template
+- fmriprep_data_template
+- compute_expected_value

+Feel free to use them in your pipeline.

 ## Test your pipeline

 First have a look at the [testing topic of the documentation](./docs/testing.md).
 It explains how testing works for inside project and how you should write the tests related to your pipeline.